Masdevallia/Global-Shark-Attack-Incidents/README.md

 ##

-I have started with this messy data set: [Shark Attack](https://www.kaggle.com/teajay/global-shark-attacks/version/1).
-I have imported it, used my data wrangling skills to clean it up, prepared it to be analyzed, and then exported it as a clean CSV data file.
+I started with this messy data set: [Shark Attack](https://www.kaggle.com/teajay/global-shark-attacks/version/1).
+I imported it, used my data wrangling skills to clean it up, prepared it to be analyzed, and then exported it as a clean CSV data file.

 ### Main goal and hypotheses:

-As a biologist, my goal with this project is to demonstrate that sharks are adorable creatures and that humans seek to be eaten by them for some strange reasons.
+As a biologist, my goal with this project was to demonstrate that sharks are adorable creatures and that humans seek to be eaten by them for some strange reasons.

 **My hypotheses:**